 Our philosophy: teach the whole game and learn by doing

 Many ML courses begin by asking students to trudge through definitions of complex theorems and dense mathematics without touching actual working code.
-These resources teach disconnected fundamentals and promise that they will pay off later, long after students have lost interest in the subject.
+These resources teach disconnected fundamentals and promise they will pay off later, long after students have lost interest in the subject.

 We take a different and unique approach: teach the whole game.
-That means that if we were teaching basketball, we first take the student to a basketball game or get them to play it.
+That means if we were teaching basketball, we first take the students to a basketball game or get them to play it.
 We don’t start by teaching them Newton’s Laws of Motion or the coefficient of restitution of a bouncing ball.

 That’s why, starting from the first lesson, we get students to play with and build ML applications and challenge them to make these applications better.
-This approach encourages students to experiment, get creative, and gradually learn all the theoretical foundations they need, in context, so that they can see why it matters and how it works.
+This approach encourages students to experiment, get creative, and gradually learn all the theoretical foundations they need in context so that they can see why it matters and how it works.

 To support students, our ML mentors follow these principles: